spotinst/help/src/docs/eco/tutorials/view-your-savings.md

 ## Summary Line

 The Overview dashboard includes a summary line which displays the following information:
-- Total Saved: Total amount saved as a result of reserved instance utilization.
+- Total Saved: Total amount saved as a result of reserved instance and savings plan coverage.
-- Current Commitment:The amount currently committed to reserved instances.
+- Current Commitment: The amount currently committed to reserved instances.
 The lower the commitment, the more flexible and dynamic the account's compute resources can be.
 - MTD Savings: Total generated savings from day one of the month to the most recent update.

 ## Graphs and Charts

 Eco provides summary graphs and charts to give you wide visibility of your savings and commitments.
 The graphs and charts can be filtered according to the items in the legend.
 The following graphs are displayed:

-### Savings over time
+### Savings Over Time

 A bar graph shows the amount of savings each month broken down by type of savings.
 This graph will allow you to visualize savings from reservations and savings plans.
 You can use the filters at the top of the page and source filters specific to each graph.